bevyengine/rfcs/implementation_details.md

 interpolation blend value
 <rest of payload>
 ```
-With this information, the server can reconstruct *exactly* what each client saw.

-Lag compensation goes like this:
-1. Queue projectile spawns, tagged with their shooter's interpolation data.
-2. Restore all colliders to the earliest interpolated moment.
-3. Replay forward to the current tick, spawning the projectiles at the appropriate times and registering hits.

-After that's done, any surviving projectiles will exist in the correct time.
-The process is the same for raycast weapons.
+So there are two ways to go about the actual compensation:
+- Compensate upfront by bringing new projectiles into the present (similar to a rollback).
+- Compensate over time ("amortized"), constantly testing projectiles against the history buffer.

 There's a lot to learn from *Overwatch* here.

+*Overwatch* shows that [time is just another collision dimension](https://youtu.be/W3aieHjyNvw?t=2226).
+Basically, you can broadphase test against the entire collider history at once (with the amortized method).

-*Overwatch* [allows defensive abilities to mitigate lag-compensated shots](https://youtu.be/W3aieHjyNvw?t=2492).
+*Overwatch* [allows defensive abilities to mitigate compensated projectiles](https://youtu.be/W3aieHjyNvw?t=2492).
 AFAIK this is simple to do.
 If a player activates any defensive bonus, just apply it to all their buffered hitboxes.

-*Overwatch* also [finds the movement envelope of each entity](https://youtu.be/W3aieHjyNvw?t=2226), the "sum" of its bounding volumes over the full lag compensation window, to reduce the number of intersection tests, only rewinding characters whose movement envelopes intersect projectiles.

-For clients with very high ping, their interpolated time will lag too far behind their predicted time.
-You generally don't want to favor the shooter past a certain limit (e.g. 250ms), so [those clients have to extrapolate the difference](https://youtu.be/W3aieHjyNvw?t=2347).
-Not extrapolating is also valid, but then lagging clients would abruptly have to start leading their targets.
+For clients with too-high ping, their interpolation will lag far behind their prediction.
+If you only compensate up to a limit (e.g. 200ms), [those clients will have to extrapolate the difference](https://youtu.be/W3aieHjyNvw?t=2347).
+Doing nothing is also valid, but lagging clients would abruptly have to start leading their targets.

-This limit is the only relation between the predicted time and the interpolated time.
-They're otherwise decoupled.

 ## Unconditional Rollbacks
 Every article on "rollback netcode" and "client-side prediction and server reconciliation" encourages having clients compare their predicted state to the authoritative state and reconciling *if* they mispredicted.
 But how do you actually detect a mispredict?